kirannavale/Data-Analytics-Essentials-by-Cisco/README.md

 # Data-Analytics-Essentials-by-Cisco

+1) Analytics in real time -
+Topic Objective: Explain the value of data analytics. <br>
+The availability of real-time data now makes possible the analysis of many types of data from numerous sources.
+This data can be analyzed to provide actionable insights on which all types of organizations can base decisions.
+2) Data Analytics in Action -
+Topic Objective: Describe the phases in the analytic process. <br>
+The six phases of the analytic process are Asking the question, Getting the data, Investigating the data, Preparing the data, Analyzing the data, and Presenting the results.
+In real-world applications, the process is iterative.

+There are four key types of data analytics: Descriptive, Predictive, Prescriptive, and Diagnostic.
+Used in combination, they can provide a thorough understanding of a business's needs and opportunities.
 ## Different Types of Analysis
 Selectable image component.
 Select each item to show more information.
 In a technical sense, data analytics can be described as the process of using data to answer questions, identify trends, and extract insights.
 There are multiple types of analytics that can generate information to drive innovation, improve efficiency, and mitigate risk.